-Achievement and success is a combination of passion, effort, resilience and perseverance.
-I commend all Year 11 Preliminary- HSC 2022 students to develop your skills and knowledge, seek timely advice, feedback and be the connoisseurs of critique, essential for improving students' work and result.
+Achievement and success are a combination of passion, effort, resilience, and perseverance.
+I commend all Year 11 Preliminary- HSC 2025 students to develop their skills and knowledge, seek timely advice, feedback and be the connoisseurs of critique, essential for improving students' work and result.

-To the Class of 2023, set your goals, be kind to yourself and go for excellence.
-Senior school is an unbelievable opportunity to build your future aspirations.
-You have got this.
+To the Class of HSC 2025, set your goals, be kind to yourself and go for excellence.
+Senior school is an unbelievable opportunity to refine your disposition for learning, spark your interests and build your future aspirations.
+You have got this!